KDE/digikam-doc/image_editor/transform_tools.rst

 When you release the button the area of the photograph that will be removed by a crop operation is greyed out.
 This allows you to get a good view of how your photograph will look once you have cropped it.
 You can change the size of the cropped area by dragging the corners of the rectangle, and you can create a new crop area simply by dragging out another rectangle.

-Once you are happy with the crop, click on the Image Editor **Crop** button on the toolbar and the photograph will be cropped :kbd:`Ctrl+X`.
+Once you are happy with the crop, click on the Image Editor **Crop to Selection** button on the toolbar and the photograph will be cropped :kbd:`Ctrl+X`.
 Use the :menuselection:`File --> Save` or :menuselection:`File --> Save As...` entries in the File menu to save the newly cropped photograph.

 .. note::

-    The Histogram tab from the right sidebar will recompute the color statistics accordingly with the current selection on image.
+    The Histogram tab from the right sidebar will recompute the color statistics based on the current selected portion of the image.

 .. _transform_autocrop:

-Auto Crop
+Auto-Crop
 ~~~~~~~~~

-The Auto Crop tool removes the borders from an image.
-It searches the largest possible border area that is all the same color, and then crops this area from the image, as if you had used the Crop tool.
+The digiKam **Auto Crop** tool automatically removes the borders from an image.
+It searches the largest possible border area that is all the same color, and then crops this area from the image.

-This tool can be used for example to crop a stitched panorama, assembly with many images, which generate black borders around.
+One use of this tool would be to remove the irregular black border produced when multiple images are stitched together into a panorama.

-See below a stitched Panorama processed with auto crop tool.
+The figure below illustrates a stitched Panorama processed with the auto crop tool.

 .. figure:: images/editor_autocrop.webp
     :alt: